Your Questions, Answered

 -

-At this time, I typically support one—no more than two—birth clients per month.
+At this time, I typically support two birth clients per month.

-This is intentional, allowing me to remain fully available and present for each family I support throughout their birth journey.
+This is allows me to remain available and present for the families that I support throughout their birth journey.

 -

-I am an approved provider for Carrot Fertility- other than that, I am not “in-network” with any insurance plan.
+I am an approved provider for Carrot Fertility.

 -